-proof load: the specific tension applied to a sling or component in the performance of a proof test.
+proof load: the specific load applied in the performance of a proof test.

 proof test: a nondestructive tension test of the sling or components.

 qualified person: a person who, by possession of a recognized degree or certificate of professional standing in an applicable field, or who, by extensive knowledge, training, and experience, has successfully demonstrated the ability to solve or resolve problems relating to the subject matter and work.